mat-s/100-days-of-code/r1-log.md

 ### Day 36: March 4, 2021
 **Today's Progress**: Today I came back to my Soap calls that I started a couple of days ago.
 I learned a new API and set up a couple of methods to retrieve my data.

+### Day 37: March 5, 2021
+**Today's Progress**: Today I had to fix a gulp file, so I had to dig into that problem and was forced to learn a lot of gulp details by trying to solve the errors...
+So I learned a loot, but didn't do anything on my Gatsby/React code